19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (c) to repay any loan or to reimburse any cost, fee or other expense pursuant to regulations made under section 77(1)(i);

-(ca) to pay any improvement contribution due —
+(ca) to pay —

-(i) to the Housing and Development Board in respect of upgrading works carried out under Part IVA of the Housing and Development Act (Cap.
-129); or

-(ii) to a Town Council in respect of upgrading works carried out under Part IVA of the Town Councils Act (Cap.
-329A),
+(i) any improvement contribution due to the Housing and Development Board in respect of upgrading works carried out under Part IVA of the Housing and Development Act (Cap.
+129) or to a Town Council in respect of lift upgrading works carried out under Part IVA of the Town Councils Act (Cap.
+329A);

+(ii) any interest imposed by the Housing and Development Board or the Town Council, as the case may be, on the improvement contribution referred to in sub-paragraph (i), where the improvement contribution is paid in instalments; and

-including costs, fees or other incidental expenses arising from such works;
+(iii) any costs, fees or other incidental expenses arising from such works;

+[Act 6 of 2016 wef 01/01/2017]

 (d) to pay any costs, fees or other expenses incurred —